 9. Lead by example

 This is an especially important point if you are in a position of authority.
-Discourage negative politics within your team through effective leadership skills.
+Discourage negative office politics within your team through effective leadership skills.
 Lead by example, maintain your integrity and others should follow suit.

 10. Know who you are working with

-8 Types of office politicians:
+8 Types of workplace politicians:

 They know it all, and they get a buzz off spilling secrets.
 Be careful when revealing confidential or personal information around them because it probably won’t stay confidential for long.
 Try to keep conversation related to business when dealing with a Gossip.
 If conversation does start to stray away from work don’t believe every word they say and definitely don’t get sucked into spreading any rumours they might share with you.
 When conversation starts to drift in the wrong direction quickly but subtly try to bring conversation back to safe ground.

 This person is ambitious and determined, they want to see their career progress, but their ideas of moving on up could come at a cost.
 The Climber is so absorbed on advancement that they will run over anything and anyone in the way.
 A Climber tends to focus only on themselves rather than the team.
 They will often take full credit for a group effort or even others people’s work.
 To avoid this happening to you, don’t be afraid to share what you’re working on in front of your team so that it’s transparent who’s working on what and credit comes back where credit is due.
 If you’re in a managerial role keep an eye out for team members who talk about “I, me and mine” rather than “we, us and ours.”
 If you think one of your team members could be trying to take credit from others, make sure you ask all of your team for frequent updates so that you’re clear on who’s really doing what.